Stepping Down as Chief: The Jewish News interview

 on being Chief Rabbi, working with Prime Ministers, battling cancer, and on the future

-This interview with Justin Cohen was published on 21st August 2013.
-On the 1st September 2013, Rabbi Ephraim Mirvis officially became the new Chief Rabbi (see featured image),
+This interview with Justin Cohen was published in the Jewish News on 21st August 2013, before installing Rabbi Ephraim Mirvis as his successor on 1st September 2013.

 Lord Sacks retires next week after 22 hectic years as Chief Rabbi.
-Here, in a fascinating conversation with Justin Cohen, he talks frankly about battling cancer and depression, his relationship with Progressive movements, working alongside four prime ministers and how British-Jewish life has changed during the past two decades.
+Here, in a fascinating conversation with Justin Cohen, he talks frankly about battling cancer and depression, his relationship with Progressive movements, working alongside four British Prime Ministers and how British-Jewish life has changed during the past two decades.

-Jewish News: What would you consider to be your greatest achievement as Chief Rabbi?
+Jewish News (Justin Cohen): What would you consider to be your greatest achievement as Chief Rabbi?

 JN: Political and religious leaders recently lined up to pay tribute to you.
 How did it feel to hear such plaudits and to know that your books have influenced the likes of David Cameron and Gordon Brown?